jlin3/substreamsdk/README.md

 4. Import All

 ### Step 3: Add Streaming Script
-1. Drag `SubstreamTestScene.cs` into your Assets folder
+1. Drag `SubstreamComplete.cs` into your Assets folder (not SubstreamTestScene.cs)
 2. Open the imported test scene
-3. Find the UI Canvas in Hierarchy
+3. Select any GameObject (or create an empty one)
-4. Add Component → Substream Test Scene
+4. Add Component → Substream Complete

 ### Step 4: See It In Action!
 1. Press Play ▶️